aiji42/authrize-preview-sample/README.md

 In the preview mode, please set environment variables.
 ```
-ALLOW_FORM: your internal IP address
+ALLOW_FROM: your internal IP address
 AUTH_KEY: random string
 ```

 ## Previewing

-Access /api/auth/ from the IP address specified by `ALLOW_FORM` in advance.
+Access /api/auth/ from the IP address specified by `ALLOW_FROM` in advance.
 A cookie will be given for authentication.
 After that, you will be able to access the site as usual.

 By the rewrites rule, access without an authentication cookie will be denied.